Current ICEBP Projects

 To continuously improve the quality and safety of perfusion to the patient’s we serve.

 - Support the use of clinical registries dedicated to the evaluation of cardiovascular perfusion.

 - Develop and publish evidence-based clinical practice guidelines, clinical protocols and professional standards and guidelines, and support their integration into clinical practice.

 - Identify gaps in the medical literature and empower investigation into areas where evidence is lacking.

 - Identify gaps between current and evidence-based clinical practice to promote the improvement in patient care.

-In order to succeed, the ICEBP will engage its community through a web portal, professional venues, and internal and external publications.
+In order to succeed, the ICEBP will engage its community through professional venues, and internal and external publications.

 Tips & Tricks

 - Six Sigma Calculator that runs as an Excel Spreadsheet.
 This was shared by Jeffrey B. Riley.
 Please contact him using the contact information inside the spreadsheet with any questions / issues.

 - Useful Links: